RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step1.md

 will be executed using the Web Console.

 Please create that policy and then continue with the next section.

+For the lab purposes you will be assigned with a LAB ID number, execute this with the ID that the instructor assigns to you:

+`export LAB_ID=1`{{execute}}

 ## Oracle Kubernetes Engine Cluster Creation